MiceleLeita/MiceleLeita/README.md

 Explore some of my engineering and prototyping work below.
 Full writeups, images, and in-progress updates are available in the [Projects repository](https://github.com/MiceleLeita/Projects):

 - 💍 [Aluminum Ring](https://github.com/MiceleLeita/Projects/tree/main/ring_project)
-  A manually machined ring — created for someone special 💕 — using a lathe and bandsaw.
-Completed through Florida Tech’s machine shop certification and as part of Rocketry Club hands-on training.
+  A manually machined ring — created for my girlfriend — using a lathe and bandsaw.
+Completed through Florida Tech’s machine shop certification.

 - 📐 [GD&T Block](https://github.com/MiceleLeita/Projects/tree/main/block_project)
   Fabricated from AL6061 using a Bridgeport mill and tapping tools.
 Designed and machined to spec using technical drawings with a strong emphasis on GD&T interpretation, feature precision, and tolerance control.